JohannesLorenz/lmms-wiki/Submitting-a-patch.md

 $ git add FILENAME
 ```

-Then, you have to commit your staged changes.
+After that, you have to commit your staged changes.
 To do so, run
 ```
 $ git commit
 ```